MoeHamoud/android-interview-questions/README.md

 * **What is `transient` modifier?** [Learn from here](https://www.javatpoint.com/transient-keyword)

+    - The `transient` keyword is used in serialization.
+If you define any data member as transient, it will not be serialized.

 * **What are anonymous classes?** [Learn from here](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html)

+    - Anonymous classes enable you to declare and instantiate a class at the same time.
+They are like local classes except that they do not have a name.
+Use them if you need to use a local class only once.

+    ```
+    HelloWorld frenchGreeting = new HelloWorld() {
+        String name = "tout le monde";
+        public void greet() {
+            greetSomeone("tout le monde");
+        }
+        public void greetSomeone(String someone) {
+            name = someone;
+            System.out.println("Salut " + name);
+        }
+    };
+    ```

 * **What is the difference between using `==` and `.equals` on an object?** - [Learn from here](https://www.youtube.com/watch?v=aVjnX1MIHB8)

+    - `object1 == object2` compares if the objects referenced by object1 and object2 refer to the same memory location in Heap.
+    - `object1.equals(object2)` compares the values of object1 and object2 regardless of where they are located in memory.

 * **What is the `hashCode()` and `equals()` used for?** - [Learn from here](https://www.geeksforgeeks.org/equals-hashcode-methods-java/)

+    - `equals()` method is used to compare equality of two Objects.
+    - `hashCode()` returns the hashcode value as an Integer.
+Hashcode value is mostly used in hashing based collections like HashMap, HashSet, HashTable, etc. This method must be overridden in every class which overrides equals() method.

 * **Why would you not call abstract method in constructor?** - [Learn from here](https://stackoverflow.com/questions/15327417/is-it-ok-to-call-abstract-method-from-constructor-in-java)

 * **When would you make an object value `final`?**

+    - `final` simply makes the object reference unchangeable.
+The object it points to is not immutable by doing this.
+INSTANCE can never refer to another object, but the object it refers to may change state.

 * **What are these `final`, `finally` and `finalize` keywords?**
   - `final` is a keyword in the java language.
 It is used to apply restrictions on class, method and variable.
 Final class can't be inherited, final method can't be overridden and final variable value can't be changed.